thecwlzone/thecwlzone-2.0/content/index.markdown

 ## Welcome

-Hello, Welcome to my web site.
+Hello, and welcome to my web site.

 ##### My Latest Gig
 I am a Senior Engineer with Comcast's National Engineering and Technical Operations organization (NETO).
 Within NETO's vast hierarchy of functions exists the Applications Management Tools Team consisting of seven Developers (including myself), a Manager and a Business Analyst.
 We're building internal Configuration Management Database systems that track Application and Device Configuration and Topology information for the 2000+ Applications and 200K+ Devices that are used within NETO.